Just like oil was a natural resource powering the last industrial revolution, data is going to be the natural resource for this industrial revolution.

 The Big Data practices above are performed continuously as part of the DataOps lifecycle model shown in Figure 3.
-DataOps is a collaborative data management activity across Agile teams, data practitioners, and enterprise stakeholders that leverages Lean-Agile and DevOps mindset, principles, and practices to deliver quality data products predictably and reliably.
+DataOps is a collaborative data management activity across Agile Teams, data practitioners, and enterprise stakeholders that leverages Lean-Agile and DevOps mindset, principles, and practices to deliver quality data products predictably and reliably.

 Consume – Big Data consumers can be categorized into two groups, as shown in Figure 4.
 Analysts use data products to discover insights and create visualizations for specific data customers.
 Data Scientists and ML developers use them to develop and train models.
-Their customers (Data Customers in Figure 4) are enterprise-wide stakeholders seeking business insights for decision-making, improving operations, and enhancing customer solutions.
+Their customers (Data Customers in Figure 4) are enterprise-wide stakeholders seeking business insights for decision-making, improving operations, and enhancing solutions.

 Different lines of business, product managers, AI developers, and others have unique data needs.
 To enable these individuals through a self-serve model, enterprises should invest in the tools, analytics packages, and resources to support ad hoc access for localized manipulation.
 This investment reduces the load on members of the centralized data team for reporting and other mundane tasks.

 Govern – DataOps must enforce data privacy, confidentiality, residency, sharing, retention, and other legal requirements.
 The Big Data solution must ensure security through access controls, audits, and monitoring that detect intrusion and data breaches.
-Like other digital products, it must also provide fault tolerance and disaster recovery through a vendor or home-grown solutions.
+Like other digital products, it must also provide fault tolerance and disaster recovery through vendors or home-grown solutions.

-Enhance Solutions – Portfolio and Agile Release Train (ART) leaders use data to enhance solutions to provide better customer value (better products) and business value (better data).
+Enhance Solutions – Portfolio and Agile Release Train (ART) leaders use data to enhance solutions that provide better customer value (better products) and business value (better data).
 Data analytics can reveal opportunities for new solution offerings and inform feature prioritization for existing solutions.
 Data gaps also show opportunities to enhance solutions to collect additional data.

 Applying DataOps in SAFe